 The way in which you value a pension for divorce depends on the type of retirement plan.
 There are two basic types of retirement plans: 1) “defined contribution” retirement plans (like 401k’s, 403b’s, IRA’s, 457’s, and TSP’s) and b) “defined benefit” retirement plans, which are often referred to simply as “pensions“.
 These defined benefit pensions are common among public employees, whether federal, state, or city employees or public school teachers.
 They are less common than they used to be among private employers.

 Dividing defined contribution plans, like 401k’s, is simple conceptually and mathematically.
 (See below, “Dividing defined contribution retirement plans in divorce”.)
-Dividing defined benefit retirement plans between divorcing spouses is much more complicated.
+Dividing defined benefit (“pension”) retirement plans between divorcing spouses is much more complicated.

-First, one must choose between two different options for sharing the pension:
+To divide a pension, one must choose between two different methods for sharing the pension:

-- The couple can divide the future stream of monthly payments as they are distributed during retirement.
-This is sometimes called the “deferred distribution method.”or
+1) The couple can share the future stream of monthly payments as they are distributed during retirement.
+This is sometimes called the “deferred distribution method.”

-- The couple can divide the “present value” of the pension at the time of divorce, sometimes called the “immediate offset method.”
+2) The couple can divide the “present value” of the pension at the time of divorce, sometimes called the “immediate offset method.”
 In this case, the pension participant “buys out” the non-participant, by transferring other assets, such as house equity or cash, to the non-participant spouse at the time of divorce.
 In exchange for this “buy out” transfer of assets, the non-participant gives up any rights to a share of future pension payments but gets money or assets immediately.
 The pension participant then keeps all future pension benefit 100% payments for him- or herself.